dorostanian/sushi/README.md

 flowEngine.executeFlow()
 ```

-You can also register custom action types.
+* You can also register custom action types.
 Keep in mind that types must be unique for actions.
 `flowEngine.registerActions(customActions)`

+* You can build any action based on the elementary actions (no need to further implementation),
+ but if you think you need more actions; you can implement and register your own types.

 ### Flow Prefixes
 You can add `id_prefix` on top of each toml file, this helps you with assigning `id` for your blocks.
 The engine will append `id_prefix`